VMFA-134: World War II

-Following the war, VMTB-134 was assigned to Tsingtao, China during October 1945 to participate in the occupation of Northern China from October 1945 to April 1946.
+Following the war, VMTB-134 was assigned to Qingdao, China during October 1945 to participate in the occupation of Northern China from October 1945 to April 1946.
 During this time they were again reassigned in November 1945 to Marine Aircraft Group 32, 1st Marine Aircraft Wing and to Marine Aircraft Group 12 in April 1946 upon their return from China.
-The squadron was deactivated on April 30, 1946.
+The squadron was deactivated on 30 April 1946.